 The Interfraternity (IFC) and Panhellenic councils are composed of representatives from each of the active Greek organizations.
-These governing councils work closely with campus administrators on matters related to Greek Life at Oklahoma City University and promote positive and proactive leadership both on-campus and off-campus.
+These governing councils work closely with campus administrators on matters related to fraternity and sorority life at Oklahoma City University and promote positive and proactive leadership both on-campus and off-campus.

 Membership in an active Greek organization is determined through a mutual selection process.
 Formal sorority recruitment and fraternity rush is held early in the fall semester.
 Other membership opportunities are available throughout the academic year.
-Contact the Office of Student Affairs for more information about membership eligibility or any questions related to Greek Life.
+Contact the Office of Student Affairs for more information about membership eligibility or any questions related to fraternity and sorority life.

-Extracurricular Activities

-Varsity Athletics
+Extracurricular ActivitiesVarsity Athletics

-Oklahoma City University sponsors a variety of varsity sports programs including men's and women's basketball, men's baseball, competitive cheer and dance, men's and women's cross country/track, men's and women's golf, men's and women's rowing, men's and women's soccer, men's and women's wrestling, women's softball, and women's volleyball.
+Oklahoma City University sponsors a variety of varsity sports programs including men's and women's basketball, men's baseball, competitive cheer and competitive pom squad, men's and women's cross country/track, men's and women's golf, men's and women's rowing, men's and women's soccer, men's and women's wrestling, women's softball, and women's volleyball.
 Oklahoma City University is a member of the National Association of Intercollegiate Athletics and the Sooner Athletic Conference.
 The tradition of our sports programs is known nationwide.